cristobaltapia/sajou/_sources/quickstart.rst.txt

 Applying loads and border conditions
 ************************************

-Sajou supports the application of both point loads as well as distributed loads.
+Sajou supports the application of both concentrated loads as well as distributed loads.
 For this, the methods :meth:`.Model.load` and :meth:`.Beam2D.distributed_load` are used.
-The border conditions (BCs) are defined with the method :meth:`.Beam2D.distributed_load`:
+The border conditions (BCs) are defined with the method :meth:`.Model.bc`:

 .. literalinclude:: sajou_examples/quickstart_post.py
    :lines: 42-52